SpenceKonde/arduino-tiny-841/README.md

 Status
 ===========

-* Optiboot bootloader included, and works
+* Optiboot bootloader included, and works.
 * Includes board definitions + optiboot for 841 at 8mhz,  16mhz, and 20mhz (overclocked), and 1634 at 8mhz and 12mhz.
 * Serial and Serial1 work.
 * INPUT_PULLUP works